elyashium/Answer-sheet-eval/README.md

    - **`student_scores` table:** Stores extracted text, final scores, and human-review flags.

 3. **In-House VLM Hosting (Cost & Privacy)**
    - Instead of racking up API costs, move extraction in-house.
-Fine-tune a 7B model (like Qwen2-VL-7B) on Indian student handwriting via LoRA, and host it on bare-metal GPU clusters (RunPod/AWS Inferentia) with vLLM.
+Fine-tune a 7B model (like Qwen2-VL-7B) on Indian student handwriting via LoRA, and host it on bare-metal GPU clusters (RunPod/AWS Inferentia) with vLLM

-4. **Bulk Uploads & Batch Processing (The 40MB Scenario)**
+4. **Bulk Uploads & Batch Processing**
    - When a user uploads a massive 40MB ZIP file containing hundreds of answer sheets, the gateway uploads the raw payload directly to S3.
    - S3 triggers a Celery worker to decompress and process the images concurrently from the queue.
    - To optimize LLM API costs and latency, the worker batches the extracted text from multiple images (e.g., 20 at a time) and sends them to the Semantic Scorer in a single prompt payload.